CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows

 Working in log-space helped the flow to learn the distribution for small energies better.
-We train Flow I with a batch size of 200 for 50 epochs using the ADAM~\cite{kingma2014adam} optimizer with an initial learning rate of $4\cdot 10^{-5}$.
-We use a learning rate schedule that applies an additional factor of 0.5 to the learning rate after the epochs $[5, 10, 30, 40]$.
+We train Flow I by minimizing the negative log-likelihood, $-\log{p_1(E_{0}, E_{1}, E_{2}|E_{\mathrm{inc}})}$, with a batch size of 175 for 75 epochs using the ADAM~\cite{kingma2014adam} optimizer with an initial learning rate of $10^{-4}$.
+We use a learning rate schedule that applies an additional factor of 0.5 to the learning rate after the epochs $[5, 15, 40, 60]$.
 We use the model state of the flow with the lowest test loss in the following.